 You’ll fill out some paperwork.

 To eliminate the time spent on paperwork, we ask you to fill out your paperwork online via our Client Portal prior to your first session.
-This also allows your therapist time to become familiar with your situation before your appointment.
+This also allows your provider time to become familiar with your situation before your appointment.
 If you are unable to complete it online, do not worry!
-Our office manager will provide you with a paper copy during check in.
-Please arrive 30 minutes early if filling out paperwork in person, as this gives ample amount of time to answer questions without rushing and doesn’t cut into your therapy session.
+Our staff will provide you with a paper copy during check in.
+Please arrive 30 minutes early, if filling out paperwork in person, as this gives ample amount of time to answer questions without rushing and doesn’t cut into your therapy session.

 You’ll talk over administrative details.

-HIPAA compliance, payment, scheduling, cancellations, confidentiality—all that good stuff will be covered in your first session and in your therapist’s Professional Disclosure Statement.
+HIPAA compliance, payment, scheduling, cancellations, confidentiality—all that good stuff will be covered in your first session and in your provider’s Professional Disclosure Statement.